 Decide on any motion which may be duly submitted to the meeting.

+The Annual General Meeting must be conducted face-to-face unless in a force majeure situation.
+In a force majeure situation, the Annual general Meeting may be held via audio/video conference call wherein decisions may be made by oral votes alone.

 A Special General Meeting shall be held at any time by resolution of the Council or within six weeks of receipt by the Secretary of a requisition signed by at least ten (10) members specifying the purpose for which the meeting is to be called.

 Notice and agenda of each Annual and Special General Meeting shall be posted/emailed to each member at least fourteen days before that meeting/vote.